Trimocerion/Trimocerion/README.md

 ## 👨‍💻 About Me

 <p align="center">
-Younr IT passionate with initial experience in IT field and a passion for development and automation.
+Young IT passionate with initial experience in IT field and a passion for development and automation.
 Currently improving my skills in Java, testing, monitoring, cloud technologies and RPA development.
 </p>